Using CSS anchor positioning

 }

-We also include a short script to apply new inset-area values chosen from the <select> menu to the infobox:
+We also include a short script to apply new position-area values chosen from the <select> menu to the infobox:

 js